State and Federal Exemptions in a Chapter 7 Bankruptcy

 Keeping Nonexempt Property

-If property is nonexempt or its value is greater than the exemption limit plus liens and sales cost, you may be able to keep it anyway.
+If property is nonexempt or its value exceeds the exemption limit plus liens and sales cost, you may be able to keep it anyway.
 If the property has little value or is difficult to sell, the trustee will probably abandon it.
 If the property has significant value, you can keep it if you pay the trustee the market value of the item or exchange it for an exempt item of equal value.
-If the value of the property is greater than the exemption value, then you can pay the trustee the difference between the property's market value and the exemption amount.
+If the value of the property exceeds the exemption value, then you can pay the trustee the difference between the property's market value and the exemption amount.

 Types of Exemptions and How They Work